Qeedji/gekkota-os/SDK-G4/API/screenshot/README.md

 void nsIScreenshot::captureObject (in nsIDOMWindow aWindow, in AUTF8String aOuputPath, in AUTF8String aMimetype, in unsigned long aRotationAngle)
 -------------------------------------------------------------------------------------------------------------------------------------------------

 Captures a picture from top left corner from the Window object.
 Picture size is 800x600 pixels on SMH300.
-Downscaling from display mode is performed on DMB400.
+Downscaling from display mode is performed on DMB400 to match with the width indicated in 'innes.screenshot.width-max' preference.

 <table>
 <caption>Parameters</caption>